-Endovascular stent grafts using devices approved by the U.S. Food and Drug Administration may also be considered medically necessary in the following situations:
+Endovascular stent grafts using devices approved by the U.S. Food and Drug Administration may also be considered medically necessary in the following situation:

 - Treatment of acute, complicated (organ or limb ischemia or rupture) Type B thoracic aortic dissection

-Endovascular stent grafts are considered investigational for the treatment of thoracic aortic arch aneurysms.
+Endovascular stent grafts are considered investigational for the treatment of thoracic aortic lesions that do not meet the above criteria, including but not limited to thoracic aortic arch aneurysms.